 Will I Get a Visa Faster If My Event Date Is Very Close?

 Having a close event date doesn’t always make the process faster.
 Canadian visa offices follow normal steps even if your event is near.
 You can mention the date in your cover letter, but approval still depends on your documents.
 That’s why it’s better to apply early, not at the last minute.
+Source: Government of Canada – Visitor visa processing times.

 Can a Student Apply for a Conference Visa to Canada?

-What If My Passport Expire Soon?
+What If My Passport Expires Soon?

 If your passport is about to expire, you should renew it before applying for a visa.
 Canada requires that your passport be valid for the full stay.
 If it expires too soon, they may reject your visa.
 Always check the passport date before starting your application.